 Using the Lab

-Can I use the Communication Lab if I’m a MIT undergraduate or post-doc?
+Can I use the Communication Lab if I’m an MIT undergraduate or postdoc?

-The Communication Lab was designed to support graduate students in the School of Engineering.
-All MIT students and post-docs are welcome to make appointments with Communication Fellows and attend workshops.
+The Communication Lab was designed to support graduate students in the School of Engineering, but all MIT students, postdocs, and staff are welcome to make appointments with Communication Fellows and attend workshops and other events.

 Can I use the Communication Lab if I am at MIT, but my department doesn’t yet have its own Lab?

 Even if your department does not yet have its own Communication Lab, you are welcome to find a Communication Lab in a field close to your own, make an appointment with a Fellow, and attend workshops/events.
 Our resource was created to match students with peers in their field for feedback, so the closer you can get to finding a Fellow whose expertise is aligned with your research, the more effective our program will be in supporting you.